John Jervis, 1st Earl of St Vincent: Further honours

 In 1800 St Vincent was made an honorary lieutenant-general of Marines and in 1814 was promoted to general.
-These positions were little more than a sinecure and carried no official duties.

 In 1801 St Vincent had been created Viscount St Vincent of Meaford, Staffordshire. a title that because he had no children passed to his nephew, Edward Jervis Ricketts.
 In 1806 he was appointed as one of the thirty one elder brothers of Trinity House.
 The elder brothers, along with the master, form the court of Trinity House.

 In 1809 St Vincent was honoured by John VI of Portugal who awarded him the Royal Portuguese Military Order of the Tower and Sword in order to commemorate the safe arrival of the Royal Family in Brazil, after Napoleon had invaded Portugal.

-In May 1814 he was promoted acting admiral of the fleet and commander-in-chief of the Channel squadron.
-He was confirmed Admiral of the fleet on 19 July 1821 and George IV sent him a gold topped baton as a symbol of the office.
+In May 1814 he was promoted to acting Admiral of the Fleet and commander-in-chief of the Channel Squadron.
+He was confirmed as Admiral of the Fleet on 19 July 1821 and George IV sent him a gold topped baton as a symbol of the office.
 The baton is currently held in the collections of the National Maritime Museum, Greenwich.

 On 2 January 1815 he was made Knight Grand Cross of the Order of the Bath when the order was rearranged by the Prince Regent.
 Knight Grand Cross is the highest rank in the order.